cpp-lln-lab/localizer_visual_motion/README.md

 ### subfun/expDesign(MtMst)

 These functions, one per MT+ and one per MT/MST localizer, create the sequence of blocks and the events in them.
 The conditions are consecutive static and motion blocks (Gives better results than randomised).

-It can be run as a stand alone with input `cfg` from `setParamenters.m` to display a visual example of possible design.
+It can be run as a stand alone without inputs and display a visual example of the possible design.
+See `getMockConfig` to set up the mock configuration.

 It computes the directions to display and the task(s), at the moment
 1. detection of change in the color of the fixation target
-2. detection of different speed of the moving dots [ W I P ]
+2. detection of different speed of the moving dots [ W I P - if selected as a task it will give the same null output as if not selected ie no difference in speed]

 #### Events